Introduction

 No Raw Genetic Data Uploading

-A convenient and cost effective option that many top genetic testing companies offer is a raw DNA data uploading service.
-For example, SelfDecode offers an uploading service to get personalized wellness reports and recommendations based on an existing genetic profile.
+A convenient and cost-effective option that many top genetic testing companies offer is a raw DNA data upload service.
+For example, SelfDecode provides an upload option that allows users to receive personalized wellness reports and recommendations based on an existing genome file.

-You cannot upload raw data to 23andMe.
-This means potential customers must buy another DNA testing kit, provide a sample, wait for their data to be processed, and finally see the results even though they already have a genetic file.
-Not only is this an inconvenience for customers eager to see their results, the least expensive testing from 23andMe costs $99.
+Raw DNA data cannot be uploaded to 23andMe.
+As a result, potential customers must purchase a separate DNA testing kit, provide a saliva sample, wait for their data to be processed, and then view results—even if they already have a genome file.
+This can be inconvenient for users eager to access their insights, especially considering that the least expensive 23andMe test costs $99.

 Lack of Coverage for Health Related Matters

-For comparison, SelfDecode uses AI and machine learning to accurately predict and analyze up to 83 million genetic variants from your typical DNA file.
+For comparison, SelfDecode uses AI and machine learning to analyze up to 83 million genetic variants from a typical DNA file, offering much broader genome coverage.

 Lack of Personalized Recommendations

-While 23andMe informs their users of their genetic risk, they provide little to no guidance on how a user can alleviate the risk.
-The action plans are not personalized to the individual’s DNA.
+The action plans are not personalized to an individual’s DNA.
 Instead, general lifestyle tips are included in every report.

-For example, 23andMe’s Late-Onset Alzheimer’s Risk report does not offer much guidance to alleviate risk.
+For example, 23andMe’s Late-Onset Alzheimer’s Risk report does not offer much guidance on how to alleviate risk.

-Alternatives such as SelfDecode give their users access to a wide variety of wellness reports that include personalized recommendations specifically tailored to your genes, and embed scientific references they are based upon.
+Alternatives such as SelfDecode give users access to a wide variety of wellness reports that include personalized recommendations tailored to their genes and embedded scientific references supporting those insights.

 Low Customer Review Ratings